Revised June 1, 2006

-The guidelines allow the Division of Continuing Education to provide maximum support services to faculty and departments, and to insure awareness of Board of Regents and KSU policy and procedures regarding Academic Extension fees, contracts, etc. Actual campus procedures may vary by college and by specific program.
+The guidelines allow K-State Global Campus to provide maximum support services to faculty and departments, and to insure awareness of Board of Regents and KSU policy and procedures regarding Academic Extension fees, contracts, etc. Actual campus procedures may vary by college and by specific program.

 If the proposal includes possible delivery of on- or off-campus credit or non-credit activities, prior to final preparation for submission of proposals or memoranda of agreement with sponsoring agencies, the Principle Investigator (PI) will contact the Associate Dean of Continuing Education, 532-2558.